-Crowds of people mostly dressed in the New York Fall uniform – a trench coat – rushed by, missing her by a hair’s breath.
+Crowds of people mostly dressed in the New York Fall uniform – a trench coat – rushed by, missing her by a hair’s breadth.
 Somehow the true New Yorker could dash around the city with blinders on, unaware of anyone else in their path.
 Stopping in a building doorway just down the block, she pulled out her cell phone.
 If Brad’s number hadn’t been on autodial she doubted if she would have remembered it.
 Closing her eyes, she thought back to the early days.
 What was it Brad had told her about his phone number?
 Oh yes, now she remembered.
 He said it was funny that his new phone number spelled Brad MIT.
 Suzanne hit the button for his pre-coded number and silently prayed that Brad was at home.

 “Brad,” she shouted into the phone, hoping she could be heard over the honking horns of a taxi trying to drive through a gridlocked intersection.